Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Showcase with the short PCB in a Camera+ Mini shell

-![game boy camera flashable](Images/Mini_camera_shell.png)
+![game boy camera flashable](Images/Mini_camera_shell.png) (Credit: Raphaël BOICHOT)

 The long PCB version has a "neck" that allows mounting it in a regular Game Boy Camera or a [Game Boy Camera+ shell](https://ko-fi.com/s/9457d1cc6e) with the regular sensor ribbon as well. **The long neck must be populated with a vertical JST connector only.**

 ## Showcase with the long PCB in a regular (but fancy) camera shell

 ![game boy camera flashable](Images/Long_board.png) Atomic purple case with purple PCB, what could go wrong ? (note the missing signal inverter on purpose, [this is why](/Alternative_design)).
+(Credit: Raphaël BOICHOT)

 In case you want to mount the **short PCB** in a regular camera shell (why not after all), you will need a **longer ribbon cable**, and that's where the pain begins.
 **Aliexpress JST cables are much too thick and stiff for that task** (plus they are just crap, do not buy them) and you must order a genuine JST cable.
 The only known supplier for genuine cables is Digikey (with prohibitive shipping fees to Europe).
 Choose a [type B cable "socket to socket" ](https://www.digikey.fr/en/products/base-product/jst-sales-america-inc/455/A09ZR09Z/588181).
 The regular camera cable is [2 inches long](https://www.digikey.fr/en/products/detail/jst-sales-america-inc/A09ZR09ZR28H51B/6708551), so take at least a [4 inches one](https://www.digikey.fr/en/products/detail/jst-sales-america-inc/A09ZR09ZR28H102B/9972202).
 Digikey ribbon cables are just a bit stiffer than the genuine cables but they can sustain the same amount of bending/torsion without loosing connection, in brief they are damn good quality.
 Funfact: the JST male connectors from Aliexpress, in the other hand, are just perfectly OK.